jmppardo/Perspectivas/README.md

-# Repository for the subject _Perspective over Computational and Applied Mathematics_
+# _Perspective over Computational and Applied Mathematics_.
+Repository for the subject

 ## Description